11 Reasons Why Nobody Does Death Like the South

 "Heaven Will Surely Be Worth It All"

-We keep our loved ones with us—always—by telling stories about them when we get together.
-That’s why Southerners aren’t afraid of ghosts.
-We know they’re family.
+We keep our loved ones with us—always—by telling stories about them when we get together, even long after the funeral.
+That's why Southerners aren't afraid of ghosts.
+We know they're family.